 We always go the extra mile to ensure that our guests are safe and that all their needs are met, especially when escorting our guests through harsh mountainous terrain.
 The winding trails and incredible landscapes, along with the raw beauty of the Himalayan wilderness will leave you breathless and in awe of the natural beauty of your surroundings.
 We have absolute confidence in the success of our trips due to all the pragmatic planning and preparation that we do before each journey.
 You will return home enriched, with many unique Himalayan photographs and once-in-a-lifetime stories to share with your family and friends.

 Residing on the Tibet plateau with an average altitude of 4000 meters, Tibetans have developed their unique recipes based on the distinctive natural resources available.
-Tibetan foods, to a large extent, are influenced by the distinct alpine environment, profound Tibetan Buddhism and subtle impacts of adjacent culture such as Indian and Nepalese foods.
+Tibetan foods, to a large extent, are influenced by the distinct alpine environment, profound Tibetan Buddhism, and subtle impacts of adjacent cultures such as Indian and Nepalese foods.

-On the flip side, traditional Tibetan cuisines are mainly based on dairy products (like yak’s milk and cheese), yak meat and barley.
+On the flip side, traditional Tibetan cuisines are mainly based on dairy products (like yak milk and cheese), yak meat, and barley.
 You can try them during your trip to Tibet.

 The following Tibetan foods and beverages are something you couldn’t afford to miss while you are in Lhasa or Tibet.